VaishnavSherla/Contacts-App/readme.md

 source env/bin/activate  # On macOS/Linux
 pip install -r requirements.txt
 ```
-Apologies for the confusion.
-After creating the superuser, you need to access the admin panel to create the user profile.
-Here's the correct sequence:

 ### Database Setup and Admin Access

 1. **Set up the database:**